Kurayami7/HockeyCRUD/README.md

 # HockeyCRUD - MVC

 ## Recreation guide:
-Create controller and views for the model you scaffolded.
+Create controller and views for the model you scaffold (use Visual Studio).
    Resource: https://learn.microsoft.com/en-us/aspnet/mvc/overview/getting-started/database-first-development/generating-views
    - In the view that you generate, display the image from the database within an \<img src\> tag.
 By default, your image may be shown simply as an URL.
 But make sure you embed it within an img tag to be displayed as an image.